BIDS/repro-case-studies/case-studies/arokem.md

 Measurements of dMRI are used as a way to assess the structure of the human brain and its connectivity *in vivo*.
-Many parameters of the measurement are determined by the experimenter, and incur trade-offs between sensitivity and SNR.
+Many parameters of the measurement are determined by the experimenter, and incur trade-offs between sensitivity and signal-to-noise ratio (SNR).
 Models of the white matter based on different measurements are commonly used to make inferences about connectivity and tissue properties, but there was no extensive study of the fits of these models to the data, and no assessment of the effects of measurement parameters on the model fits.
 In the study described here, we used cross-validation to evaluate two commonly-used models in a variety of measurement conditions.
 The work was published in [PLoS One](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0123272)

 The project started with the collection of MRI data.
 Six participants were